 So you’ve weighed the pros and cons of renting or buying and decided to buy.
 Well, you better get yourself ready because you’re in for a long process that can be confusing.
 Buying a home is rarely as straightforward a purchase as other things.
 There will be legwork involved as you seek out different properties on the market, assemble a mountain of paperwork, compete with other buyers, and a host of other challenges to overcome before you get your hands on the keys to the front door.
 All of this can get very stressful.
-Having the right real estate agent by your side to act as a guide and confidant can not only reduce the risk, stress, and time involved but also save you a lot of money.
-Now is where a buyer’s broker comes in.
+Having the right real estate buyers broker by your side to act as an advisor and confidant can not only reduce the risk, stress, and time involved but also save you a lot of money.

 Table of Contents

 There are many listing sites available now where buyers can use an advanced search to find properties to their liking.
-StreetEasy is probably the best in NYC, but it still suffers from the same problems as others.
-Mainly that you’ll have to comb through hundreds of different properties that have all the bad mixed in with the good.
+StreetEasy is the best consumer platform in NYC, but it still suffers from the same problems as others.
+Mainly that you’ll have to comb through hundreds of different properties that have all the less desirable mixed in with the good.

 You’ll have to make a shortlist based on your wish list, preferred neighborhoods, and budget.
 Even if you can narrow down a list of 10 or 20 properties to call, you’ll then have to find the time to visit each one and evaluate them.
 All of this isn’t hard, but it can be time-consuming, especially if you’re unfamiliar with the neighborhoods, streets, and buildings.